draisy/draisy.github.io/source/_posts/2014-12-07-its-all-stacked-up.markdown

 ```

 Assuming we'd also want to implement a ```peek()``` method, I proceeded with method1 and left the push function to be the costly one.
 My next step was to refine the functionality of ```push(int)```.
-I chose to proceed with the additional step of moving elements back to previous queue after an operation as opposed to swapping pointers, because I was thinking that creating a temp queue as placeholder might possibly count towards a third queue and thus break the constraints of this problem.
+I chose to proceed with the additional step of moving elements back to previous queue after an operation as opposed to swapping pointers, because I was thinking that creating a temp queue as placeholder to swap by reference might possibly count towards a third queue and thus break the constraints of this problem.

 So, we can go ahead and push into queue1 directly when it is empty, but otherwise, we will first dequeue all existing elements from queue1 to queue2, add the new element to queue1 and then return the previous elements from queue2 to queue1.
 At this point, we should always be able to pop from queue1.
 Here is some further pseudocode for this version of push: